DijendraKyada/NYC-Taxi-Analysis/README.md

 __The dataset is from the file `taxi_data_7.csv` which is not linked in this repository due to its size.
 Following are the analysis as asked form the above section.
 Every section would have description, code, output and screenshots of the output as needed.__

-### 1.a.
-Range of data cover

-___Logic:___ Taxi trip has initial pickup time and then final dropoff time.
-Since this dataset has pickup time and dropoff time so we can say that this dataset ranges from minimum value of pickup time(the pickup time of the first ever trip in this dataset) till maximum value of dropoff time(dropoff time of the last trip ever made in this dataset).

 Due to its large size we can load data as simple as shown below

 ```python